DanMaklen/STA/README.md

 	Re-written for easier debugging.

 Notes:
 There seem to be a syntax error in the provided Liberty file.
 Yosys fails to parse it.
+Thus the Liberty parser is not complete and not commited